 Evaluation of the Implementation of a Peer-Support Program for People with Brain Injury in BC

-This project aims to provide evidence for the use of peer support among people living with TBI, easing the transition from rehabilitation centres to the community, ensuring better provision of services, and, ultimately, improving the health and quality of life of people living with TBI.
+This project aims to provide evidence for the use of peer support among people living with acquired brain injury (ABI), easing the transition from rehabilitation centres to the community, ensuring better provision of services, and, ultimately, improving the health and quality of life of people living with ABI.

 Exploring Public Perceptions of Traumatic Brain Injury